guatzin818/www/Experiments.md

 ### Experiment Data

 We use 3 data set to conduct our comparison experiments.
-Details of data are list in the following table:
+Details of data are listed in the following table:

 | Data     |      Task     |  Link | #Train_Set | #Feature| Comments|
 |----------|---------------|-------|-------|---------|---------|